 Sushi Rice

 When exploring Japanese cuisine, Sushi cannot be missed.
 The soft and sticky texture of the rice with its distinctive flavour is what enhances the taste of sushi.
 This rice is high in starch and is very sticky when cooked.
 It is ideal to be rolled along with its accompaniments in seaweed rolls.
+Essential for making sushi, this short-grain rice is sticky and sweet, perfect for rolling into seaweed wraps.

 Brown Rice